OperatingSystemRocket/RocketOS/README.md

 This guide assumes a unix environment with access to the `apt` package manager.
 You will have to manually edit the install script on other platforms.
-This README.md used to hold an a list of all the needed software to develop this OS and how to install them, but instead we have decided to provide an installation bash script.
+This repo provides a bash script that when run will install and setup all software required to develop RocketOS.
 To use it, just download `toolchain.sh` and run it.
 Follow any prompts for putting in your root password.
 This script will be building gcc from source, so it might take a while to finish.

 ## How to install RocketOS (without the need for developing/editing the code)

 Navigate to <a href="https://github.com/OperatingSystemRocket/RocketOS/releases">releases</a>.

-Here you will see a copy of the `LICENSE` (MIT) and a copy of the iso.
+You should also have obtained a copy of the MIT license together with this project.
+If not, go to: https://mit-license.org/.
 You can download and use this iso without any software.
-Just flash it to a usb or run it in a VM and you're good to go.
+Flash the iso to a usb or run it in a VM and then the OS should boot and dump you into a terminal.

 ## How to contribute